-You’ll get 3 fire blankets in this pack, each 39×39 inches (1 meter squared).
-It works on fires up to 1076 degrees fahrenheit (580 celsius), which is standard for fire blankets that meet regulatory standards.
+They provide 3 fire blankets in this pack, each 39×39 inches (1 meter squared).
+It is advertised as working on fires up to 1076 degrees fahrenheit (580 celsius), which is standard for fire blankets that meet regulatory standards.

-- The 3 pack option outbids some of the alternatives in this list which only offer single or 2 blanket packages.
-Consider whether it’s worthwhile placing a third blanket in your camping pack, boat or car.
+- The 3 pack option outdoes some of the alternatives in this list which only offer single or 2 blanket packages.
+We think it’s worthwhile placing a third blanket in the camping pack, boat or car.

 - Matching other products available on Amazon, this fire blanket also comes with gloves for handling fiberglass with care.

 - The gloves are for handling fiberglass, not for fighting fires.

 - There are no hooks in this package, which we think is an important addition when considering a fire blanket.

 Tonyko offers buyers the option to select the size they prefer, which we liked.
 As with the other fire safety blankets on this page, the Tonyko meets minimum standards for putting out kitchen fires up to 1076 degrees fahrenheit (that’s 580 celsius).

 - Allows consumers to select the size they like: you can select from 5 sizes ranging from 39x39in (1 meter squared) to 78x78in (2 meter squared)

 - They offer the option of larger blankets for people who are looking for a large fire blanket.

 - There is only one blanket in the package.

 - There are no freebies like hooks or gloves for handling fiberglass.